To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Return Fee | $25 fee | No fee |

-When it comes to price, Halo is about half the price of SpotOn.
+When it comes to price, Halo is slightly less than SpotOn.
 But, as we learned in the last section, you get what you pay for in terms of quality and accuracy.
 SpotOn has significantly better performance and features that Halo doesn’t.

 A Halo subscription plan is required to enable data storage for fences, GPS location services, activity tracking, and training from Cesar Millan.
 SpotOn’s fences work without a subscription, but you’ll need a subscription for escape alerts and GPS tracking.
 Halo’s basic plan is pretty, well, basic.
 This is why we recommend getting at least the Silver plan ($9.99) to take advantage of the collar’s features.